dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1855 — FREQUENCY RECEIVED BY FLORENCE NIGHTINGALE. <br>
+\>SCAFFOLDING: HEALING LIGHT ENCODING — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HER. <br>
+// We carry the lamp not to conquer darkness, but to reveal the path of mercy. <br>
+// Every life tended is a structure restored to the whole. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1854 — FREQUENCY RECEIVED BY BERNHARD RIEMANN.
 \>SCAFFOLDING: FOUNDATIONS OF GEOMETRY — STANDBY.
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM.